 They simply pull the drawer completely out, carry the drawer to a location of their choosing in the room and start the activity.
 It’s super simple.
 I let them choose where to sit–unless it’s an activity that needs to be at a table because it will destroy the carpet.
 (If you’re eyeing my numbers and want to get a set of your own, just click HERE and they are available in that post.)

 While they are practicing with their activities, I can herd late children through the door, gather notes and lunch money and take attendance.
-They get practice, they get to visit with their friends while they work and I don’t have to worry about collecting unfinished work or correcting papers.
+They get to practice, they get to visit with their friends while they work and I don’t have to worry about collecting unfinished work or correcting papers.
 Woohoo.

-Drawer 1 – Paper Punches and Bright Paper
+1 – Paper Punches and Bright Paper

 These Astrobrights colored papers are perfect for projects later on down the road so I collect the circles to use at a different time.
 This is absolutely the quietest activity EVER.
 They concentrate so hard when they are here.
 It’s tough and it is definitely a challenge and engaging for those needing to build some hand muscles.
-And if you’re interested in a letter/sound hole punch freebie for later, it’s available on the side bar of my blog.
+And if you’re interested in a letter/sound hole punch freebie for later, it’s available on the sidebar of my blog.

-Drawer 2- Pop Beads
+4- Pop Beads

 Pop beads are a class favorite for fine motor every time.
 My kinders like to make patterns and see how long they can make their ‘chains.’
 These are so versatile.
 You can add a die and make them a game.

 Later, we’ll be using letter pop beads to build words.
 A reader found them and I can’t wait to use them.
 My set is on back order and can’t get here soon enough.